fieldtrip/website/tutorial/spike.md

       end
     end

 For the purpose of walking through the tutorial, you should copy and paste the code above in the MATLAB editor and save the m-file as trialfun_stimon.m.
-Alternatively you can download the trial function from [the FTP server](ftp://ftp.fieldtriptoolbox.org/pub/fieldtrip/tutorial/spike/trialfun_stimon.m).
+Alternatively you can download the trial function [here](https://download.fieldtriptoolbox.org/tutorial/spike/trialfun_stimon.m).

 We then call **[ft_definetrial](/reference/ft_definetrial)**